grafana/grafana-plugin-examples/examples/app-with-rbac/src/README.md

 # Grafana app with RBAC

-A basic grafana app plugin defining it s own permissions
+A basic grafana app plugin defining its own permissions

 <!-- To help maximize the impact of your README and improve usability for users, we propose the following loose structure: